blackman-short/ymspcsystem/README.md

 # ymspcsystem
-create one PC client using node.js to provide restfulAPI.
+using node.js to develop restfulAPI.
+DB: mongoDB.